 Who we are

 I’ve always been a seeker of belonging and community.
 Growing up, my happiest place was an all-girls summer camp where I spent 11 summers as a camper and counselor.
 It was there I first understood the magic of friendships, intentional community, and what it feels like to be truly seen.
-That thread has run through my whole life—personally and professionally—as I’ve explored what helps people and places thrive.
+That thread has run through my whole life, personally and professionally, as I’ve explored what helps people and places thrive.
+That early camp experience didn’t just shape who I am, it shaped the work I’ve spent my career doing.

 My high school yearbook “senior dream” read: I want to grow up and live happily in the mountains, in the middle of nowhere, with my dream family.
 Somehow, that’s exactly what happened.

-This space, Life at 9,318, is where I share what it’s really like to live in the San Juan Mountains.
-Some posts are practical—how to shop for two weeks at a time, what to pack for a camping trip with kids.
+This space, Life at 9318, is where I share what it’s really like to live in the San Juan Mountains, and what I’ve learned along the way as a parent, camp professional, and community builder.
+Some posts are practical, such as how to shop for two weeks at a time or what to pack for a camping trip with kids.
 Others are reflections on small-town life, resilience, belonging, and the beauty (and absurdity) of raising a family at this altitude.
+Increasingly, this space also offers resources for parents navigating significant decisions, especially those related to summer camp, independence, and childhood in a complex world.

-At this moment in time, I carry a deep desire to create more community—more widespread, women-focused, intentional.
-I don’t know yet what form that will take, but I know this: stories connect us, and this is where I’ll start.
+At this moment, I feel a deep pull toward creating more intentional, women-centered, community-focused spaces.
+I don’t yet know what form that will take, but I know this: stories connect us, and this is where I’ll start.

 Contact us